Woburn, Massachusetts: Economy

 The Woburn Business Association (WBA) is a membership organization consisting of companies located in Woburn, Massachusetts.
 Memberships are also available to those firms who are situated elsewhere, but do business in Woburn.
 The purpose of the WBA is to promote and protect Business Interests in the City of Woburn and provide Networking Services for the Business Community.

 The WBA Board of Directors meets monthly to develop policy and provide direction for the Association.
 The Executive Committee meets periodically, usually on an "as needed" basis, to review important issues and make recommendations to the Board regarding WBA policy.
 The WBA accomplishes its work through committees of WBA members and representatives of the Woburn community.
 The membership is encouraged to actively participate on these committees.

 The Woburn Redevelopment Authority is an independent municipal urban renewal authority established by the City of Woburn in 1961, in accordance with Massachusetts General Laws Chapter 121B.
 The Authority is governed by five members, four of whom are appointed by the Mayor, and one by the Governor.
 The WRA functions as the City's community development agency, under an agreement with the City of Woburn executed in July 2000.

-Companies based in Woburn include Boston Acoustics, Kaspersky Lab USA, Monotype, Skyworks Solutions, and U-Turn Audio.
+Companies based in Woburn include Boston Acoustics, Boston Metal, Kaspersky Lab USA, Monotype, Skyworks Solutions, and U-Turn Audio.